Workshop Flooring

 Warranty information

 Warranties do not cover concrete cracking, moisture issues when mitigation is declined, impact damage, chemical staining, hot tire pickup, normal wear and tear, misuse, or abuse.
+Our system is designed to resist hot tire pickup under normal use.
 Proper maintenance is required, and manufacturer warranties apply where applicable.

 Schedule your workshop floor coating estimate